 There are two types of central air conditioning systems.

-Both split systems and packaged systems require ductwork to circulate air throughout the home and are controlled by centrally located thermostats.
+Both mini-split systems and packaged HVAC systems require ductwork to circulate air throughout the home and are controlled by centrally located thermostats.

 We’ve touched upon some of the basics of a central air conditioning system.
-Now let’s examine some of the important considerations that may come up when installing new central air conditioning.
+Now let’s examine some of the important considerations that may come up when installing a new central air conditioner.

 Cooling your home during hot Texas summers can take a lot of energy.
 In fact, it’s estimated that air conditioners use about 6% of all the energy produced in the United States.
-When you’re considering an air-conditioning system, it only makes sense to factor the ongoing expense of running the system into your personal finances equation.
+When you’re considering an air-conditioning unit, it only makes sense to factor the ongoing expense of running the unit into your personal finances equation.

 If you’re currently getting by with single-room window-mount air conditioners, you’ll achieve much greater energy efficiency by switching to a central air conditioning system.
 When shopping for a central air conditioning system, look for high EER (Energy Efficiency Ratings) and SEER (Seasonal Energy Efficiency Ratings).
 The higher the number, the more efficient the system.
 It’s also important to size your unit properly.
 Units that are too small will have to work longer and harder to cool your home, while units that are too big may not remove enough humidity, leaving your home’s interior feeling damp and clammy.

 All air conditioning systems should have regular maintenance to ensure effective and efficient operation.
 With central air conditioning systems, one important task is regular cleaning and inspection of your ducts.
 If leaks develop in the ducts you’ll lose much of the cooling power of the system before it arrives in the rooms it should be cooling.
 That means your system will have to work harder to accomplish its goal.
 And cleaning your ducts will help maintain the best possible air quality in your home.